Aquarium Driftwood for Your Tank

 Aquarium Driftwood Tank

 Driftwood can be a major nuisance in some towns that border waterways.
-However, the driftwood provides food and cover for some fish, birds, and other creatures living near or in water as it can also float in the ocean or rivers.
+However, the driftwood provides food and cover for some fish, birds, and other creatures living near or in water, as it can also float in the ocean or rivers.

 Aquarium Driftwood

-Different Types of Driftwood
+Different Types of Aquarium Driftwood

 Standard driftwood is the most easily found almost anywhere and it’s the only driftwood that floats.
 Through erosion, branches of tree trunks form into driftwood and can be found in all sizes and shapes.
 When it comes to your aquarium, allowing driftwood to float on the surface of the water or sink to the bottom by soaking in the aquarium over a period of time or attaching a piece of slate to the driftwood with a stainless steel screw.
 After it sinks, you can cover the slate with gravel, rocks, or aquatic plants.